Meet Kenton Willem

 (A.K.A.
 Kenni)

 Kenton Willem (A.K.A.
 Kenni) is a queer, non-binary multi-instrumentalist, composer, and arranger from Nanaimo, B.C.
-They strive to create music that moves listeners and propels the world forward through vulnerability and radical acceptance.
-With absolute pitch and a lifelong habit of deep listening, Kenton instinctively absorbs sound, letting everything they encounter quietly shape and energize their musical voice.
+They aim to create music that moves listeners and propels the world forward through vulnerability.
+With absolute pitch and a lifelong habit of deep listening, Kenton instinctively absorbs sound, letting everything they hear to shape their own music.

-They have performed in settings from duos to full big bands, earning recognition including a DownBeat Student Music Award and a full-tuition Jimmy Lyons Scholarship to Berklee College of Music.
-Kenton also completed a dual degree in performance and jazz composition, with a minor in conducting.
+They have performed in settings ranging from duos to full big bands, earning recognition including a DownBeat Student Music Award and a full-tuition Jimmy Lyons Scholarship to Berklee College of Music, where they completed a dual degree in performance and jazz composition, along with a minor in conducting.

-Kenton is currently crafting their debut album of all-original songs, exploring resilience, self-discovery, and the pursuit of freedom in a world that resists difference.
-Rooted in queer experience but reaching far beyond it, the music speaks to anyone who has felt like an outsider, an underdog, or someone learning how to claim space without apology.
+Alongside teaching and directly, they are currently crafting their debut album of all-original songs, exploring resilience, self-discovery, and the pursuit of freedom in a world that resists difference.
+Rooted in queer experience but widely resonant, their music is for anyone who has felt like an outsider, an underdog, someone learning how to claim space without apology, or someone wrestling with self-acceptance, and even the folks who don’t understand 2SLGBTQIA+ experiences but are open to listening and learning.